Amizzuddin/mbed-_development/Workspace/mbed1/README.md

 pyocd pack install <target>
 ```
 ## Remarks
-At the moment of writing, debugger in vscode cant seems to breakpoint on certain portion. will need more time to understand
+- debugger in vscode cant seems to breakpoint on certain portion. will need more time to understand
+- debugging with custom board will cause some fault handling error

+# TODO
+- Address the Debugging and Flash issue on custom board
+- Unify mbed-os and place them on External folder which create system link
+- create a script that automoted project creation

 # Referrences
 ## Debugging setup